Comparing Madison Square Garden Entertainment (MSGE) and Its Rivals

 |2.45

-Madison Square Garden Entertainment presently has a consensus price target of $83.00, indicating a potential upside of 25.00%.
-As a group, “Amusement & recreation services” companies have a potential upside of 59.43%.
+Madison Square Garden Entertainment presently has a consensus target price of $83.00, suggesting a potential upside of 27.99%.
+As a group, “Amusement & recreation services” companies have a potential upside of 62.42%.
 Given Madison Square Garden Entertainment’s competitors stronger consensus rating and higher probable upside, analysts clearly believe Madison Square Garden Entertainment has less favorable growth aspects than its competitors.

 Summary